derSatan/batchProcessExample/worker1/README.md

-# xml2mongoExample
+# worker1

-This is a simple RESTful service which receives a xml file and stores it into a mongo db.
+This is a simple worker service which can be started via simple REST calls.
-While doing this, the xml is transferred into a JSON.
-The JSON is then structurally splitted and stored in seperated Collections.